hyper63/alternative-stack/README.md

 cloud applications for **free**, and you can always upgrade them later).
 Learn more [here](https://docs.hyper.io/subscriptions).

-Once the hyper applications have been created, set `HYPER` environment variable and in `production` and `staging` environments using Arc:
+Once the hyper applications have been created, set the `HYPER` environment variable in `production` and `staging` environments using Arc:

 ```sh
 npx arc env --add --env staging HYPER cloud://....